MataMercer/ezforu2/readme.md

 ## Overview

-This script logs into your Vons account via email and password and clips every Just 4 U coupon.
-It is intended to run as a Cron job that runs regularly but can be ran manually.
+This script logs into your Vons account with your email and password and clips every Just 4 U coupon.
+Upon finishing, it will email you a report.
+It is intended to run as a Cron job.

-## ⚠️ Important

-The Vons coupon website recently added ReCaptcha v2 to deter botters.
-This script relies on [2Captcha](https://2captcha.com/pricing), an image analysis service, to provide a Captcha solution on every script run.
-It is about $3 for 1000 Captcha solutions.
-It is just $3 one-time, NOT per month, so this would last a normal person running it a few times per week several years without having to pay any money.
-A fair trade for those who are lazy.
+Due to botting detectors on Vons' website, this script uses a headless Chrome browser to pretend to be a real user.

+Why I made this?
+I have a very old raspberry pi server that doesn't play nice with Docker or Python.

-## Requirements Before You Begin
+## Requirements

 You will need:

-1. A computer.
+1. A **Linux** computer or Windows with **WSL2**.
-2. NodeJS version >18.
+2. NodeJS version >19.
 Use the node --version to check your version.
-3. A 2Captcha account with a balance of around $3.
-4. Chrome or Chromium installed.

-Nice to haves:

-- A computer that is a cheap low cost server such as a Raspberry Pi or a cheap VPC.
-- A computer with crontab.
-- A Yahoo email account to alert you on the status on the script.
+If you don't have it, I highly suggest using [NVM](https://github.com/nvm-sh/nvm).
+3. Chrome/Chromium installed. ```sudo apt-get install chromium-browser```
+4. xvfb installed for headless Chrome. ```sudo apt-get install xvfb```

 ## Usage

-1. Once you clone the repo to your computer or server of your choice, navigate to the root project directory.
+1. Clone this repo to your computer and go to the repo's root directory in the CLI.
-2. Open the command line and run `npm install` to install the project's dependencies.
+2. Run `npm install`
 3. Create a file named config.json and copy the following Json code into it.
-Fill in the fields with < >'s with your information.
+Replace the fields with <> with your information.
+Make sure you remove the <>'s.
    Fields marked with a \* symbol are required!

 ```